No Lectures: Sort It, Recycle It

 Previous research carried out in 2024 by Keep Scotland Beautiful identified that for many students the first bin passed is the right bin.
 As a result of these findings the No Lectures: Sort it Recycle it campaign launched in October 2024 aims to explain the importance of finding and using the right bin to increase recycling of on-the-go packaging.

-The campaign seeks to use both qualitative and quantitative research with students to analyse the students’ behaviours and attitudes, to various recycling messaging and interventions to test their effectiveness in challenging and changing attitudes to recycling.
+The campaign sought to use both qualitative and quantitative research with students to analyse the students’ behaviours and attitudes, to various recycling messaging and interventions to test their effectiveness in challenging and changing attitudes to recycling.

 Every Can Counts Event on Campus